As Instagram has grown it’s become an integral marketing channel for more than 5 million businesses worldwide1.

 3. Create and upload content from your desktop

 Smartphones are becoming awesome tools for creating content, but sometimes, especially if you’re a social media manager, it can be easier to prepare and schedule all of your content on a desktop computer.
 One of the advantages of scheduling your posts in the web app is that you’ll have access to images of videos that might not be on your phone.

 Most Instagram scheduler tools, Buffer included, enable you to create your posts on your desktop before publishing on mobile.

-With Buffer for Business you can also check exactly how your Instagram profile gallery will look once you’ve published your scheduled posts:
+With a Publish Premium or Business plan, you can also check exactly how your Instagram profile gallery will look once you’ve published your scheduled posts:

 Scheduling direct posts vs scheduling reminders

 In some exciting news, you can now schedule certain types of Instagram posts directly from third-party apps like Buffer to Instagram.